tedbasti/peme/README.md

 # peme
 This will be a small lisp/scheme interpreter written in python.
-It is just developed for and not gonna be serious stuff.
+It is just developed for fun and not gonna be serious stuff.

 # Steps to be done